rapPayne/angular_in_3_weeks/labs/1.3 One-way binding/README.md

 </header>
 ```

-2. Then in app.component.ts, add this:
+2. Then in `app.component.ts`, add this:
 ```typescript
 user: any = {first: "Jo" }
 ```

 3. View it in the browser.
-Now put your name in app.component.ts instead of "Jo".
+Try putting your name in `app.component.ts` instead of "Jo".
 See how it uses that variable instead?

 ## Displaying a whole object
-Let's tackle a big one!
+Let's tackle a big one.
 In the OrdersComponent, we're going to display an entire order.

-1. Edit order.component.ts.
+1. Edit `order.component.ts`.
 Make it look like this:
 ```typescript
 export class OrderComponent {
   order: any = {